-Regular faculty meetings and committee meetings will be held immediately after students are dismissed in the designated area.
+Faculty and committee meetings will be held immediately after students are dismissed in the designated area.
 Faculty and staff members are to keep their calendars clear for meetings and be present for each meeting.
-Under normal circumstances, teachers should avoid making personal appointments that will necessitate leaving school early or missing faculty meetings.
-All teachers must be present unless excused by the principal.
+Under normal circumstances, all should avoid making personal appointments or scheduling conferences that will necessitate leaving school early or missing faculty meetings.
+All must be present unless excused by the principal.
 Brief "called" faculty meetings may be held at other times as necessity demands.
-Faculty meetings are used to deliver professional development, to disseminate information and policy, to exchange information from teachers, and to recognize special events.
+Faculty meetings are used to deliver professional development, to disseminate information and policy, to exchange information from faulty and staff, and to recognize special events.
 Your attention and prompt attendance are required.
-Classified employees will be given advanced notice when they will need to stay for a faculty meeting.
-There are to be no teacher tutoring sessions or teacher detention on Faculty meeting adays.
-Daily communication via email or announcements will note upcoming meetings and trainings.
-If at all possible, faculty meetings will be held on Thursdays, so keep these afternoons available.
-Faculty & Staff should make appointments and conferences on days other than Meeting/PL days.
+Classified employees are expected to attend meetings as well, and will be informed if they are excused.
+There are to be no tutoring sessions or other meetings scheduled on Faculty meeting days.
+Daily communication via email, announcements, and Calendar evites will note upcoming meetings and trainings.
+Most faculty meetings will be held on Thursdays, so keep these afternoons available.